Gambler’s Fallacy

 Last question:

-The Gambler’s Fallacy is a _____ fallacy that we should be aware of when making judgements and decisions.
+The Gambler’s Fallacy is a _____ fallacy we should be aware of when making judgments and decisions.

 Answer: